 Updated: May 15

 The Transparency Agreement on Animal Research in Portugal (Acordo de Transparência sobre Investigação Animal em Portugal) is a collaborative project by EARA and the Portuguese Society of Sciences in Laboratory Animals (SPCAL).

 This is an initiative inspired by the Transparency Agreement in Spain, launched at 2016 where EARA co-operated with the Federation of Spanish Scientific Societies (COSCE) and by the UK Concordat on Openness on Animal Research.

-The Portuguese Agreement, launched last year during the SPCAL Congress held at the Minho University, has now 16 signatures including research centres and universities from across the country.
+The Portuguese Agreement, launched last year during the SPCAL Congress held at the Minho University, has now 18 signatures including research centres, universities and contract research organisations from across the country.